9 Secrets IKEA Insiders Want You to Know About the Kitchen Sale

 Here's how to get even bigger savings from the IKEA kitchen sale—and make it almost never-ending.

 The IKEA kitchen sales event happens three to four times a year and runs for about six weeks.
 The discount can mean 15-20 percent off a kitchen purchase of $2,000 or more and applies to cabinets, appliances, countertops, lighting, and even drawer and pantry organizers—anything you need to design a new kitchen.
 All of this can translate into big savings, so we hit up IKEA insiders for their little known kitchen-sale secrets.
 Here’s how you can squeeze even bigger bucks out of the event—plus a trick to lock in your discount before (or even after!) a sale has ended.
-Discover the 10 best tools for online deals, too!

 You’ll Need an IKEA Family Card

 To be eligible for the kitchen event discount, you’ll need to join the IKEA Family loyalty program.
 Bonus: IKEA Family members can pick up a free cup of coffee or tea anytime they shop.
 And if you’re gearing up for the big kitchen sale, you’re going to need all the extra energy you can get.
-Here are 17 more perks IKEA employees might not tell you.

 Break Up Your Order to Create a Discount Card Cascade